shoggoth/ExplodeFight/README.md

 master   Where were EFI and EFII?
 Never made it lads.

 ## Current Tasks
-- Finish the touch joystick controls and add them to the framework.
+- Touch joystick experiments on exp/joystick.

 ### DONE
 - Make the viewcontroller load an SKScene rather than a GKScene to avoid the problems with the sprite editor.